sugarandmagic/bookstore/README.md

 - OLID matching is exact
 - Filtering requests are handled on the server side by making a call to the Books API with the given search term
 - Each time the page is rendered or books are filtered, a fresh copy of the books data is fetched

-##Caveats:
-- Ran out of time to make this production ready so only local-dev mode provided